WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Experiments

-\paragraph{Contribution by \gSpaceS and \hSpaceS Spaces} To understand the role played by each subspace, we break down the scoring function and evaluate the OOD detection \textit{solely} within \gSpaceS or \hSpaceS, with Eq. \ref{eq:gScore} or Eq. \ref{eq:hScore} as OOD score, separately.
+\paragraph{Contribution by \gSpaceS and \hSpaceS Spaces} To understand the role played by each subspace, we break down the scoring function and evaluate the OOD detection \textit{solely} within \gSpaceS or \hSpaceS, with Eq. \ref{eq:gScore} or Eq. \ref{eq:hScore} as OOD scores, separately.
 The FPR95 performance is illustrated in Fig. \ref{fig:spaceBreak}.
 Our results demonstrate that two subspaces are effective in detecting different OOD patterns.
 Specifically, \gSpaceS outperforms \hSpaceS on three OOD datasets (SUN, Places, INaturalist), while underperforming on the others (Textures, ImageNet-O, OpenImage-O).
 Additionally, the integrated score achieves better performance than each individual space on average, indicating that our method effectively leverages the complementary information provided by both subspaces.
-Unlike ViM \cite{vim}, we combine the class-specific and class-agnostic information for OOD detection without relying on task heads, which improves its applicability.
+Unlike ViM \cite{vim}, we combine the class-specific and class-agnostic information for OOD detection without relying on task heads, which improves its general use.

 \paragraph{Effect of scale factor $\hWeight$} We ablate on the scale factor $\hWeight$ in Eq. \ref{eq:finalScore} on the ResNet-50 classification model.
 We fix the number of discriminants $\discNum = 1000$ and test with different scales from the set: $\hWeight \in \{0.01, 0.1, 0.5, 1, 2, 5, 10, 100\}$.
 Fig. \ref{fig:ablateScale} depicts the average AUROC under varied scaling factor.
 When the scaling factor is extreme, the score function biases towards one subspace over the other, leading to lower performance at both ends of the curve.
-Note that the integrated scoring function outperforms individual subspace score across a wide range of scales, indicating that albeit simple, the proposed linear combination is effective in factoring in information from both subspaces.
+The integrated scoring function outperforms the individual subspace scores across a wide range of scales, indicating that the proposed linear combination is effective at considering information from both subspaces.

 \paragraph{Effect of Discriminant Number $\discNum$} We also ablate on the effect of discriminant number $\discNum$, by testing our method with $\discNum \in \{10, 100, 500, 1000, 1500, 2000\}$ on the same model.
 For each discriminant number, we test with varied scaling factor within the same set as above, and report the highest AUROC results.
 We further report individual performance from each subspace.
 The results are demonstrated in Fig. \ref{fig:ablateNumDisc}.
 As the discriminant number increases, \textit{the individual performance in both \gSpaceS and \hSpaceS space improves as the result of better separation between discriminative and residual information}.
 The trend stops when the number is sufficiently large, as the separation saturates.
 As a result, the intergrated performance becomes stable with increased discriminant number.